 Should You Trust Blogger Shein Reviews?

-My answer for this is: sometimes.
+My answer to this is: sometimes.
 I’ve noticed that some bloggers (even when writing a sponsored post, which this one is not) will be honest about the quality of Shein clothing and give good shopping tips within a Shein review.
-Other bloggers claim that every piece they got is amazing, which just can’t be true.
+Other bloggers claim that every piece they get is amazing, which just can’t be true.

 It seems like the company is pretty fair and realizes that not every piece will work for everyone.
-I think that’s one of the reasons why there’s so many options on the website and such a great return policy.
+I think that’s one of the reasons why there are so many options on the website and such a great return policy.